actris/data-management-plan/DMP/initial-DMP.md

 ### 3.3 ACTRIS Cloud remote sensing data centre unit (CLU)

-The CLU data centre unit handles provision of cloud remote sensing data processing and curation.
+The CLU data centre unit provides data curation and data processing service of cloud remote sensing data.
 This includes centralized processing, traceability, harmonization and data versioning, quality control, data provision and archiving, and documentation.
-The activity enables RRT and NRT delivery, and participation in training.
-Production of level 3 data for forecast and climate model evaluation, climatological analysis and new products.
+The activity enables RRT and NRT data compilation and delivery, and participation in training.
+Furthermore, data product generation of level 3 data for forecast and climate model evaluation, climatological analysis and new products is offered and further implemented during the implementation phase.

 #### The types and formats of data generated/collected

-The ACTRIS CLU data centre unit provides data in netCDF 3 and netCDF4 formats compliant as much as possible with CF 1.7 standards.
+The ACTRIS CLU data centre unit is making use of the CLOUDNET data base infrastructure.
+Cloud remote sensing data submitted to ACTRIS need to be in a specified format compliant with the centralized processing suite.
+CLU provides data compliant with netCDF 3 and netCDF4 formats as much as possible, and following CF 1.7 convention.
 Level 0 data submitted to ACTRIS CLU are required to be in a specified format compliant with the centralized processing suite.
 All further data levels are produced by the CLU processing suite.

 #### Re-use of existing data

-Legacy data resulting from ACTRIS pre-projects will be available in the same format as current products.
+The ACTRIS data user interface will include access to cloud remote sensing legacy data resulting from ACTRIS pre-projects (for CLU [CLOUDNET](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
+These will also be included as a part of the ACTRIS CLU data centre unit.
+Legacy data resulting from ACTRIS preprojects will be available in the same format as current products.

 #### The origin of the data